soraxas/firmware/README.md

     $break
     $holdLayer mod

 Mapping custom shortcuts may be done using `ifShortcut` command.
-The macro needs to be placed on the first key of the shortcut, and refers to other keys by their hardware ids obtained by `resolveNextKeyId` command and pressing the key (while having focused text editor).
-The command will postpone other actions until sufficient number of keys is pressed.
+The macro needs to be placed on the first key of the shortcut, and refers to other keys by their hardware ids obtained by `resolveNextKeyId` command (i.e., activating the command and pressing the key while having a text editor focused).
+The (`ifShortcut`) command will postpone other actions until sufficient number of keys is pressed.
 If the pressed keys correspond to the arguments, the keys are consumed and the rest of the command performed.
 Otherwise, postponed keypresses are either used up by the rest of the macro or replayed back.
 The `final` modifier breaks the command after the "modified" `tapKey` command finishes.

     $ifShortcut 90 final tapKey v
     $ifShortcut 88 final tapKey x
     $ifShortcut 70 71 final tapKey CG-a
     $tapKey c

+Similar command can be used to implement "loose gestures" - i.g., gestures where the second keypress can follow without continuity of press of the first key.
+It suffices to replace the `ifShortcut` by `ifGesture`.
+Vim-like gt and gT (g+shift+t) tab switching:

+    $ifGesture 077 final tapKey C-pageUp
+    $ifGesture 085 077 final tapKey C-pageDown
+    $tapKey g

 `resolveNextKeyEq` is a bit more flexible and less-user friendly version of the `ifShortcut` command.
 It does not consume keys, allows querying for keys which are further in the queue and timeout is not limited to release of the key.
 The example shows a "rocker guesture" where sequence c->v is mapped to V. This is macro for the c key.
 Alternatively, `resolveSecondary` could be used to implement similar functionality when combined with another layer.
 In that case, `resolveSecondary` will require prolonged press of c in order to activate the shortcut and won't interfere with writing.
 This version will eat all `cv`s encountered while writing, but does not depend on proper release of the keys.
-Rocker guestures work fine for key combinations which are not encountered in normal text, i.e., for small number of special cases. `ResolveSecondary` should be used for mapping key clusters.
+Rocker guestures (implemented via `ifGesture`, `ifShortcut` or `resolveNextKeyEq`) work fine for key combinations which are not encountered in normal text, i.e., for small number of special cases. `ResolveSecondary` should be used for mapping key clusters.

     $resolveNextKeyEq 0 90 untilRelease 1 4
     $consumePending 1